lekoala/silverstripe-debugbar/README.md

 - auto_debug: automatically collect debug and debug_request data (disabled by default)
 - ajax: automatically inject data in ajax requests (disabled by default, since this makes the chrome request inspector very slow due to the large amount of header data)
+- force_proxy: always use the database proxy instead of built in PDO collector (enabled by default)

 Helpers
 ==================